Fox and Comcast are about to settle their $36 billion battle for Sky — here's what to expect

 Two of America's largest media companies are about to settle a bidding war to buy a coveted overseas competitor.

-Twenty-First Century Fox and Comcast will go head-to-head in London over the weekend at a takeover auction for British broadcaster Sky.
+Twenty-First Century Fox and Comcast are going head to head in London over the weekend at a takeover auction for British broadcaster Sky.
 The deal will likely set Sky's new owner back by about $36 billion.

 Sky shares are currently trading well above Comcast's last takeover offer price of £14.75 ($19.46) a share, which is the largest amount that has been offered so far.
 Fox's latest offer trails behind at £14 per share.